In this article, I’ll be going over 13 crucial SEO KPIs that you need to be tracking if you want to climb the SERPs and dominate your competitors.

 Search-focused marketing is a marathon with numerous factors that are going to take you through highs and lows.

-And SEO is a long-term strategy that needs to be fine-tuned as time goes by.
+And search engine optimization is a long-term strategy that needs to be fine-tuned as time goes by.

 So how do you know how well your SEO campaign is doing and when changes need to be made?

 That’s exactly what we’ll be going over today.

 A search KPI (also SEO benchmark or SEO KPI) is a metric used to measure a website’s performance in search.

 And SEO KPIs may be a bit more complex than key performance indicators for other marketing efforts because there is a virtually endless list of ranking factors used by search engines.

 SEO efforts are hinged largely on creating organic results by making qualitative changes to get a quantitative result.